Mint, Consume, and Transfer Assets

 const bobAccountId = "0x599a54603f0cf9000000ed7a11e379";

-console.log("Sending tokens to Bob's account...");
+console.log("Sending 100 tokens to Bob...");

-let sendTxRequest = client.newSendTransactionRequest(
+const sendTxRequest = client.newSendTransactionRequest(

 );

-let txResult_3 = await client.newTransaction(alice.id(), sendTxRequest);
+const sendTx = await client.newTransaction(alice.id(), sendTxRequest);

-await client.submitTransaction(txResult_3);
+await client.submitTransaction(sendTx);

 Summary